sfmcdg/sfmc-api-tutorial/README.md

 * **{{soapPassword}}** replace with password
 * **[Data Extension Name]** replace with data extension name, in our case the data extension is called `contacts`

-On request following is expected body of response
+On request following is the expected body of response.

 ```